All About Saint Berdoodle Dog (Best Guide for 2022)

 Friendly with other pets:

 You don’t need to worry about other pets in your home because Saint Berdoodles are very friendly with them.
-Still, it is recommended not to get a St. Berdoodle if you have small-sized pets or they may be tangled under them and develop an injury.
+Still, it is recommended to keep an eye on your small pets when a St. Berdoodle is around them or they may be tangled under them and develop an injury.

 Cons: